 How to Target Specific Devices?

-To modify your Display Rules per devices, you will want to edit your Display rule.
-In the Display Rules screen of the Builder, the Visitors on a specific device option will appear inactive.
+To target your campaigns by device, you will want to add a display rule.
+In the Display Rules screen of the Builder, add a rule for visitor’s device.

 You will then have 2 options to set.
-The first is to choose whether the condition is on or is not on:
+The first is to choose whether the condition is or is not:

 The second determines type of device.
-Choose from a phone, a tablet, or a desktop:
+Choose from mobile, tablet, or desktop:

 Show on Non-Mobile Devices Only